Edenbridge to Westerham walk

 The walk also takes in Emmetts Garden, another National Trust attraction, and offers a shortcut to this in the afternoon if you want to spend more time there.
 Emmetts also has a wonderful display of bluebells in late April and early May, but even better wild ones – some of the loveliest ones in southern England - are to be seen throughout the walk, particularly in the afternoon around Ide Hill, at the start of the optional Hurst Green start, and just beyond Mariner’s Hill on the Shorter Ending to Westerham.

-If that is not enough, the pretty town of Westerham at the end of the walk also has its points of interest in the shape of Squerryes Court and Quebec House (National Trust), two historic houses are associated with Wolfe, the youthful general who conquered the Canadian city for the British Empire.
-Both are open to the public in the summer months
+If that is not enough, in the pretty town of Westerham you can also visit Quebec House (National Trust), a historic house associated with Wolfe, the youthful general who conquered the Canadian city for the British Empire.

 |Lunch and Tea||

-Chartwell (6.9km/4.3 miles into the walk) has a National Trust-run self-service tea room and restaurant, which can be reached without going into the house.
+Chartwell, 6.8km (4.2 miles) into the walk, has a National Trust-run self-service tea room and restaurant, which can be reached without going into the house.
 It does two or three hot food options every lunchtime from 12 to 3pm.
 It is open for tea until 5pm.
 Unlike most National Trust properties, it is open year around, apart from Christmas Day and Boxing Day.

-The Fox & Hounds in Toy’s Hill is a possible later lunch stop reached by a short diversion 9.5km/5.9 miles into the walk.
+The Fox & Hounds in Toy’s Hill is a possible later lunch stop reached by a short diversion 10.3km (6.4 miles) into the walk.
 It serves food 12-2pm, to 2.30 pm on Saturday and 3pm on Sunday, and has a garden.

-Emmetts Garden (13.1km/8.1 miles into the walk, or 9.9km/6.1 miles via the short cut) has a National Trust tea room.
-It is open till 4.30pm from mid March to the end of October, but only from Saturday to Wednesday (ie NOT Thursday and Friday).
+Emmetts Garden, 13.7km (8.5 miles) into the walk, or 10.9km (6.8 miles) via the short cut in paragraph 122 of the walk directions, has a National Trust tea room.
+It is open till 5pm daily from mid March to the end of October and till 4pm in November and December.

-As well as the fine pubs in Westerham (see walk directions for details), the village also has several tea rooms.
+As well as several fine pubs, Westerham has a number of tea rooms.
 The most obvious at the end of the walk are the Tudor Tea Rooms on the north side of the green (closing time unknown, but shuts early at 2.30pm on Wednesdays).
-Nearby, at the far eastern end of the green, Food for Thought advertises cream teas and is open till 5.30pm Monday to Thursday, 10pm Friday, and 6pm Saturday and Sunday.
+Nearby, at the far eastern end of the green, Food for Thought does cream teas and cakes until 5pm daily.
+To the left on the far side of the green there is also now a Costa Coffee.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|